-- Add extra milk or water if needed to thin (only a few tablespoons might be needed).
+- Add extra milk or water if needed to thin.

 - Drain green beans and pour into a 9x13 baking dish.

-- Pour the cream mixture over and mix well until incorporated.
+- Pour the cream mixture over and mix until incorporated.

-- Top with onion mixture and heat at 325 in oven until topping starts to crisp (but not burn!) and green beans are heated.
+- Top with the remaining onion mixture and heat in oven until topping starts to crisp (but not burn!) and green beans are heated.